mui/mui-x/docs/data/data-grid/server-side-data/index.md

 These data grid props will work with the server-side data source:

 - `dataSource: DataSource`: the data source object that you need to implement
-- `queryClient: QueryClient`: optional: if not provided, a new instance of `QueryClient` will be created internally
 - `rows`: will be ignored, could be skipped when `dataSource` is provided
 - `rowCount`: will be used to identify the total number of rows in the grid, if not provided, the grid will use the _GetRowsResponse.rowCount_ value